the-blue-2025/adventureworks-pagination/README.md

 1. Open your browser and navigate to `http://localhost:4200`
 2. Use the search form to filter products by various criteria
 3. Click "Search" to apply filters or "Clear" to reset
-4. Click any column header to sort products (ascending → descending → unsorted)
+4. Click any column header to sort products with visual feedback:
+   - First click: Sort ascending (🟢 green up arrow)
+   - Second click: Sort descending (🔴 red down arrow)
+   - Third click: Clear sort (🟡 yellow up-down arrow)
+   - Hover over column headers to see helpful tooltips
 5. Use the page size selector to choose 25, 50, or 100 items per page
 6. Navigate between pages using the pagination controls at the bottom
 7. Sort order and search criteria are automatically preserved when changing pages